Decoding the string in terms of holographic quantum maps

+implying \eqref{Eq:energycon}, where $\tilde{L}_{m,\pm}$ are automorphisms of $L_{\pm,m}$ which preserve the Virasoro algebra.
+Although we have not computed the gravitational perturbations beyond the linearized order, our result addresses a key conceptual issue relevant even for the static holographic junction studied in \cite{Bachas:2020yxv} at the linearized level.
+Non-linearity of gravity, particularly the junction conditions, implies mixing of $\mL_{2\omega,\pm}^{L,R}$ with ${\mL_{\omega,\pm}^{L,R}}^2$ for instance, while the dual interface should realize a linear quantum map.
+Consider an automorphism of the form $L_n \rightarrow \tilde{L}_n= VL_n V^{-1}$ with

+When $\tilde{\zeta}_{p_1,\cdots p_k}$ vanish, the above is a (non-)unitary conformal transformation which acts linearly on $L_n$.
+However, generally the automorphism act non-linearly on $L_n$ inspite of being a linear quantum map.
+So \eqref{Eq:CBC3} is consistent with the non-linearity of the gravitational problem.

+At the level of linearized conformal transformations, the factors $\mathcal{D}$ and $\mathcal{C}$ in the quantum maps discussed above are conformal transformations determined only by the homogeneous Nambu-Goto modes irrespective of the background conformal frame.
+Given that the energy reflection/transmission properties of the dual interface are tunable, it would be of great importance to study how \eqref{Eq:CBC3} is realized for the dual interface both in case of the static holographic junction and the holographic junction corresponding to a non-trivial solution of the non-linear Nambu-Goto equation when the full non-linear gravitational perturbations are included.

-\textit{Conclusions:-} In this letter, we have demonstrated that the gravitational two-way junction including its stringy degrees of freedom can be decoded in terms of quantum maps.
-In absence of non-trivial stringy modes, these maps reduce to frequency independent universal maps \cite{Quella:2006de,Kimura:2015nka,Billo:2016cpy,Meineri:2019ycm} that are realized by a defect operator, while the stringy modes imply that these maps should be generalized by composing them with appropriate conformal transformations on left and right movers.
-The full quantum maps preserve the conformal boundary condition on the interface.
-Particularly, the energy scattering involves independent and equal transmissions/reflections from both sides composed with an energy redistribution among the incoming/outgoing fluxes realized by conformal transformations.
-We have demonstrated the universality of these quantum maps by showing that they work for arbitrary input fluxes and an arbitrary background state (instead of the vacuum) on both sides of the interface within the universal sector.
+\textit{Conclusions:-} In this letter, we have demonstrated that the gravitational two-way junction including its stringy degrees of freedom can be decoded in terms of quantum maps at the level of linearized gravitational perturbations.
+In the absence of stringy vibrations, these maps reduce to frequency independent universal maps \cite{Quella:2006de,Kimura:2015nka,Billo:2016cpy,Meineri:2019ycm} that are realized by a defect operator, while the stringy modes correspond to generalized maps involving compositions with relative conformal transformations.
+We have particularly improved the methodology of \cite{Bachas:2020yxv} to show that the transmission and reflection on both sides of the interface occur independently, and the full quantum maps are independent of the conformal frame as can be anticipated from the literature \cite{Meineri:2019ycm}.
+Our results imply generalization of the conformal interfaces studied in \cite{Quella:2006de,Kimura:2015nka,Billo:2016cpy,Meineri:2019ycm} realizing tunable energy transmitters.
+We have argued that the generalized quantum maps are relevant even for the static holographic interface when the full non-linear gravitational perturbations are included.